 Our Monthly Underscore

 The DC jam practices an ensemble improv recipe, called the Underscore↗︎, as the jam on the first Sunday of each month.
 We started the practice (in December, 2003) as an experiment.
 The aim was to make the jam more accessible for everyone by providing some Jam-oriented structure.
 It worked.
-It provides useful newcomer orientation and helps foster the jam for all, with benefits carrying over to our non-Underscore jam days.
+It provides an easier glide-path for newcomer to find their way into jamming and helps foster the jam for all, with ease and orientation carrying over to our non-Underscore jam days.

-The Underscore's mutuality is engendered by people making the journey together.
-The more that we're all on-time and filled-in, the better it works, so please do what you can to be prompt.
+The Underscore's cohesiveness is engendered by people making the whole journey together.
+The more that we're all on-time and filled-in, the better it works, so please be prompt.

 The Underscore was developed by Nancy Stark Smith.
 It involves a clear, intuitive progression and many elements similar to those of a jam, but with a more coordinated progression and focus.
 The Underscore is a living form, continuing to be developed by Nancy and also by those of us who practice together.
 Nancy has a page about it on her website↗︎.
 It's a great opportunity to explore contact improv and group improv from the basis of physical sensation.

 Being acquainted with the score's description (the "talk through") is part of the score, and helps it work well.
-A 20 minute talk-through is conducted between 1:30 and 2:00, for anyone who hasn't heard it (or anyone interested in hearing it again, or discussing it).
+A 20 minute talk-through is conducted between 2:00 and 2:30, for anyone who hasn't heard it (or anyone interested in hearing it again, or discussing it).
 No memorization is necessary — the talk-through is for the sake of orientation, and offers interesting insights into the improvisation process.
-If you're attending and haven't already heard it, please arrange to be there by 1:30 so you can be filled in.
+If you're attending and haven't already heard it, please arrange to be there promptly by 2:00 so you can be filled in.

 More About Our Underscore